 1862 £810 The money was in the form of 810 gold sovereigns.
 The prize also included a gold watch

 1861 £710 * It is commonly reported that the prize for the first winner of the Melbourne Cup, Archer, was £710 in the form of 710 gold sovereigns.
 The prize also included a gold watch.
-Many other websites are reporting the prize as £170, both amounts which we believe is incorrect, it may actually be £930.
+Many other websites report the prize as £170, both amounts which we believe is incorrect, it may actually be £930.
 No prizes were awarded for second or third place